kusmour/pradeep1288.github.com/_posts/2014-03-10-travelling.md

 <br/>

-###I visited New York City, and fell in love with the city
+###Visited New York City, and fell in love with the city

 <figure class="half">
   <img src="/images/travel_story/3.jpg">